 On the second floor, you can learn more about the history of Wolfsthurn Castle.
 The circular tour conveys a good impression of aristocratic life during the 18th and 19th century.
 The castle’s staterooms are impressive and rich of original furniture from different historical periods, tapestries, ornately painted wallpapers, chandeliers, family portraits, painted Rococo ovens and pastel coloured stucco.

 The ground floor was specifically designed for young visitors.
-In three rooms, they can discover the indigenous fauna in a playful way.
+In three rooms, they can discover the indigenous fauna in a playfully way.